Backpacking In Cold Weather? Here’s What You Need

 First thing you need to get is a large backpack.
 It needs to be strong but light because you’ll have to hold it by your side at all times.
-It needs to be big enough to fit all your necessities and keep them safe and dry.
+It needs to be big enough to fit all the necessities of your adventure and keep them safe and dry.
 That is why most of the hiking backpacks are made of nylon.
 The higher denier of the nylon the less chance of breakage and other kinds of damage.

 Sleeping bags are a necessity, even if you plan on going for a shorter trip.
 The experts at MyOpenCountry.com have pointed out the importance of finding a sleeping bag that is light and well insulated at the same time.
 When choosing the right you should survey the conditions that you will be backpacking in and choose the bag that can withstand the temperature that is at least 10 degrees lower than the one you will be hiking in.
 One more important thing to remember is that you should never lie in it in wet clothes.

-The most usual type of tent being sold to hikers is a 3-season tent, however it will not do you well in the extreme cold or during snow storms.
+The most usual type of tent being sold to hikers is a 3-season tent; however, it will not do you well in the extreme cold or during snowstorms.
 That is why you should invest in a 4-season tent, which is made to be used especially for those conditions.
 They are usually made to be dome-like, which is easier for setting up.
-Preferably, if you are in ability, always go for bigger ones, as they offer you the option of putting your gear in it with you during snow storms.
+Preferably, if you are able, always go for bigger ones, as they offer you the option of putting your gear in it with you during snowstorms.

 There is a whole science of clothing yourself when going on a winter hike.
 Of course, it should go without saying that you should pack double of everything, as you will surely need to change out of your wet clothes at the first chance you get.
 The secret of being well and warmly clothed in this situation are the layers.
 You need to be able to slip out and slip in everything easily.
 Also, don’t forget to acquire special winter boots to keep your feet dry at all times.